geokit/geokit/README.markdown

 distance calculation methods, i.e., calculating the distance between two points.

-mappable.rb also contains LatLng, GeoLoc, and Bounds.
 LatLng is a simple container for latitude and longitude, but it's made more powerful by mixing in the above-mentioned Mappable module -- therefore, you can calculate easily the distance between two LatLng ojbects with `distance = first.distance_to(other)`

-GeoLoc (also in mappable.rb) represents an address or location which has been geocoded.
+GeoLoc represents an address or location which has been geocoded.
 You can get the city, zipcode, street address, etc. from a GeoLoc object.
-GeoLoc extends LatLng, so you also get lat/lng AND the Mappable modeule goodness for free.
+GeoLoc extends LatLng, so you also get lat/lng AND the Mappable module goodness for free.

 geocoders.rb contains all the geocoder implemenations.
 All the gercoders inherit from a common base (class Geocoder) and implement the private method